neam/yii-dna-pre-release-testing/README.md

 This puts the empty migration files in the common migrations dir.
 If you need a migration only for clean-db or only for user-generated you'll need to move it.

+### How are new DATA profiles added?

+Deploy using DATA=clean-db, then upload the current current user-generated data to S3 under the name of the new DATA profile.

+Example:

+    export DATA=newprofile
+    ssh dokku@$DOKKU_HOST config:set $APPNAME DATA=$DATA
+    ssh dokku@$DOKKU_HOST run $APPNAME /app/vendor/neam/yii-dna-pre-release-testing/shell-scripts/upload-user-data-backup.sh